-PROPOSAL 1: ELECTION OF DIRECTOR
+PROPOSAL 1: ELECTION OF DIRECTORS

 Our board of directors is divided into three classes, with one class of our directors standing for election each year, generally for a three-year term.
-Directors for each class are elected at the annual meeting of stockholders held in the year in which the term for their class expires and hold office until the third annual meeting following election and until such director's successor is elected and qualified, or until such director's earlier death, resignation or removal.
+Directors for each class are elected at the annual meeting of stockholders held in the year in which the term for their class expires and hold office until the third annual meeting following election and until such director's successor is elected and qualified, or until such director's earlier death, resignation, or removal.
+As detailed in the section below, the current composition of our board of directors is as follows: Class I consists of Tzau-Jin Chung and James K. Sims; Class II consists of Joan H. Gillman and Arthur M. Toscanini; and Class III consists of Thomas A. Munro and Jacob Suen.

-At this meeting one nominee for director is to be elected as a Class III director for a three-year term expiring at our 2022 annual meeting of stockholders and until his successor is duly elected and qualified.
-The nominee, who was recommended for nomination by the nominating and corporate governance committee of our board of directors, is Thomas A. Munro.
-Frances Kordyback, a current Class III director who was not recommended for nomination by our board of directors, will continue to serve as a director until the date of the 2019 annual meeting, at which time her term will expire.
-As a result, as of the annual meeting, our board of directors will consist of only one Class III director, two Class I directors determined that upon the expiration of Ms. Kordyback's term at the annual meeting, the size of the board of directors will automatically be reduced from six to five directors.
-The Class I directors have one year remaining on their terms of office and the Class II directors have two years remaining on their terms of office.
+At this meeting two nominees for director are to be elected as Class I directors for a three-year term expiring at our 2023 annual meeting of stockholders and until their successors are duly elected and qualified.
+The nominees, who were recommended for nomination by the nominating and corporate governance committee of our board of directors, are Tzau-Jin Chung and James K. Sims.
+The Class II directors have one year remaining on their terms of office and the Class III directors have two years remaining on their terms of office.

-If no contrary indication is made, proxies in the accompanying form are to be voted for Mr. Munro or in the event that Mr. Munro is not a candidate or is unable to serve as a director at the time of the election (which is not currently expected), for any nominee who is designated by our board of directors to fill the vacancy.
-Mr. Munro is currently a member of our board of directors.
+If no contrary indication is made, proxies in the accompanying form are to be voted for Mr. Chung and Mr. Sims or in the event that Mr. Chung or Mr. Sims is not a candidate or is unable to serve as a director at the time of the election (which is not currently expected), for any nominee who is designated by our board of directors to fill the vacancy.
+Each of Mr. Chung and Mr. Sims is currently a member of our board of directors.